SET Goals:

 - Trust Estate Strategy is updated and condition surveys used to provide accurate analysis of future spending.

 - Explore internal audit opportunities with external partners ready for when SET grows.
+New requirement is around an income of £50 million, so we need to balance up costs.

 - Future CIF bids for new schools are considered.
 Loans/SET financial support are considered by the board.